JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 </div>
 ```

-Since I am lazy to make my own classes, I relied on Tailwind's `columns-2` to make it easier.
-In the end we have following
+Since I was too lazy to create my own classes, I relied on Tailwind's `columns-2` to make it easier.
+In the end, we get the following:

 ![](./../../../Ppt.gif)